acuminous/yadda-user-guide/en/usage/README.md

 # Using Yadda

-Yadda is designed to used programatically, and plugged into your application or test runner.
+Yadda is designed to be used programmatically, and plugged into your application or test runner.
 The core objects are the interpreter, step libraries and dictionaries.

 ## The Yadda Interpreter
 The interpreter iterates over arrays of strings, executing their associated function with parameters parsed from the strings.